 - Peer tutor sessions to practice Thai

-- Collaborate in a final project with communities facing environmental and social justice issues
+- Collaborate on a final project with communities facing environmental and social justice issues

-- Support in publishing human interest stories for partner publication, The Isaan Record
+- Contribute human interest stories to partner publication, The Isaan Record

-- Participate in putting together Common Ground Magazine, a publication of student writing and photography on selected issues
+- Help assemble an issue of Common Ground Magazine, a publication of student writing and photography on selected issues

 - Work with CIEE-student-initiated Radical Grandma Collective, a women’s weaving group preserving a traditional art and raising funds for their struggle against a mine